 The Project “Perception of Greater Eurasia by the New Generation of Russian and Foreign Leaders” is a follow-up of the previous project “Russia as Seen by a New Generation of Foreign Leaders” (2019) and is aimed at developing public diplomacy among young (up to 40 years old) political leaders.

-Russian and foreign policymakers and public figures will discuss the conception of Greater Eurasia and Russia’s role in the Eurasian partnership.
-By joint efforts they will be able to build horizontal ties between themselves.
-This experience will facilitate the development of trustful dialogue on issues related to the development of Greater Eurasia.
+Russian and foreign policymakers and public figures discussed the conception of Greater Eurasia and Russia’s role in the Eurasian partnership.
+This experience facilitated the development of trustful dialogue on issues related to the development of Greater Eurasia.
+Centerpiece of the whole project was development of a model blueprint for conflict resolution in Eurasia.

 Eurasia is one of the most important regions of the Earth that determines the development of humankind.
 This is a multilingual, multiform and politically polycentric territory where the interests of leading actors of world politics intersect.
 Today Greater Eurasia transcends the geographical boundaries and demands a reliable and effective communication built on respect and trust.

-The Great Eurasia project was launched in January 2020 and will last till June 2020 inclusive.
-The venue of the project events is Moscow.
+The Great Eurasia project was launched in January 2020 and completed in June 2020 inclusive.
+The venue of the project events was Moscow.

-The project participants include 15 Russian and 15 foreign leaders from Europe and Asia.
-They are young representatives of political parties, public associations, non-governmental organizations, and analytical centers chosen in cooperation with our long-standing partner, The Centre for Liberal Strategies (Sofia, Bulgaria).
+The project participants included Russian and foreign leaders from Europe and Asia: young representatives of political parties, public associations, non-governmental organizations, and analytical centers.

-Leading Russian experts in international affairs, political scientists and representatives of civil society will present before the audience their vision of the prospects of the Greater Eurasia integration project, of international cooperation within its framework and of Russia’s role – conceptual, political and economic – in it.
+Leading Russian experts in international affairs, political scientists and representatives of civil society presented before the audience their vision of the prospects of the Greater Eurasia integration project, of international cooperation within its framework and of Russia’s role – conceptual, political and economic – in it.

-The Project will result in the publication of a collection of analytical materials “Greater Eurasia as Seen by New Generations”, which will summarize the views of the new generation of public and political leaders of Russia, Europe and Asia on the pressing problems of international relations and global security.
-The collection of materials will include “The Road to Greater Eurasia” conception.
+The Project resulted in the publication of a collection of analytical materials “Greater Eurasia as Seen by New Generations” (in Russian), which summarized the views of the new generation of public and political leaders of Russia, Europe and Asia on the pressing problems of international relations and global security.
+The collection of materials included “The Road to Greater Eurasia” conception.

 To follow the Project, see the websites svop.ru and globalaffairs.ru, as well as social network sources Телеграм, Facebook, Твиттер.
-Analytical materials will also be published in Russia in Global Affairs.
+Analytical materials have also been published in Russia in Global Affairs.

 If you have any questions or feedback, contact us at: [email protected].